Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 The message of proverbs 18:24 is simply this: reliable friends wouldn't destroy you, unreliable friends would.
 And I didn't see in God's world how any friendship can survive without reliable friends.

-"He that walketh with wise men shall be wise: but a companion of fools shall be destroyed."
-(Proverbs 13:20 New King James Version)
+Proverbs 13:20 "He that walketh with wise men shall be wise: but a companion of fools shall be destroyed."

 Wisdom is the application of knowledge.
 And good friends help to create an awareness that can inform our decisions.
 And this is what God did, "And the LORD God commanded the man, saying, Of every tree of the garden thou mayest freely eat: